Thursday, November 17, 2022

 George Washington Carver NM

-Not Just The Peanut Man
+Not Just The Peanut Man:

 The young child known as the "Plant Doctor" tended his secret garden while observing the day-to-day operations of a 19th century farm.
 Nature and nurture ultimately influenced George on his quest for education to becoming a renowned agricultural scientist, educator, and humanitarian.